xn1k/PowerCarousel/README.md

 For production use, consider:

 1. Implementing a more robust authentication system
-2. Using a database instead of localStorage for data persistence
+2. Using a database instead of simple JSON file storage
 3. Adding environment variables for sensitive information
 4. Implementing rate limiting and other security measures